scupit/json-to-cmake-rewrite/README.md

 ### Files
 Header and source files are added to groups almost exactly the same way they are added to individual outputs (see *defining outputs* section for details).
 The only difference is that a `mainFile` cannot be given to a group.
-Also, every file added to the group will be propogated to each of the group's outputs
+Also, every file added to the group will be propagated to each of the group's outputs

 ### Include Dirs
 Include dirs are added to the group exactly the same way they are added to outputs.
-These propogate to all the group's outputs as well.
+These propagate to all the group's outputs as well.

 ### Outputs